AMI-system/ami_setup/crontab_schedule_scripts/README.md

-# Crontab and schedueling scripts
+# Crontab and scheduling scripts

 - **crontab_example.txt**
 This is a copy of the content of the file into a txt.
 In the Pi the crontab can be checked using this command ```crontab -l``` or modified using this command ```crontab -e```